 This riding centre was founded more than 30 years ago and has carved a reputation as one of the best-run riding establishments in Umbria.
 In a panoramic setting, surrounded by woodland and overlooking mountains and valleys on all sides, the stables are the perfect antidote to the stress and strains of everyday life.
 The centre is also the largest of its kind in central Italy but you wouldn't know it from the friendly, family atmosphere.

 The centre is a family venture in the best Italian tradition, headed by two brothers, Agostino and Giancarlo Bevilacqua.
-They are helped by their four children, all expert riders, and their wives Giuliana and Clara, who are amazing cooks!
+They are helped by their three children, all expert riders, and their wives Giuliana and Clara, who are amazing cooks!
 Clare, a British ex-pat who has been living in Italy for a number of years, is on hand to guide trails and be your point of contact.

 Explore rolling mountains, hidden valleys and medieval hill villages in this unspoilt corner of Umbria, where time has stood still.
 There is excellent riding available for beginner or experienced riders and of course an apertif or two are never far away.
 The food is truly excellent here, all home-cooked using fresh local ingredients and plenty of it too!

 For those wanting to explore further on this riding holiday, the stables are just 13 km from Spoleto, a Roman, medieval and Renaissance jewel and a great place to spend some time for riders and non-riders alike.
 The larger towns of Assisi, Perugia, Orvieto and Todi are all within easy reach as are many of the vineyards of the region.
 Only a short drive or train ride from Rome, this holiday is also perfect for adding onto the start or end of a holiday to the Eternal City; your hosts would be pleased to advise you on the best that Rome has to offer and it certainly won't disappoint.